 Make Ahead and Freezing Instructions:

-To Freeze: Freeze soup broth (without matzo balls) in a freezer safe bag or container for up to 3 months.
-To freeze matzo balls (cooked or uncooked) but them in a single layer on a lined baking sheet and “flash freeze” for 1 hour.
-Then place them in a freezer safe container and freeze for up to 3 months.
-Matzo balls can be added to soup and simmered until cooked/warmed without the need to be thawed.
+To Freeze: Pour the broth (without matzo balls) into a freezer safe container or bag and keep in the freezer for up to 3 months.
+To freeze the matzo balls, spread (cooked or uncooked) matzo balls into a single layer on a parchment lined baking sheet.
+Place in the freezer for 1 hour to “flash freeze”.
+Transfer to a freezer safe container and keep in the freezer for up to 3 months.
+You can add the frozen matzo balls straight to the soup and simmer until cooked and warm.

 Follow me for more great recipes